monkeyscage/SuperOwned/eip-money-talks.md

 ### Specification 2
-Any smart Asset must be possibly transferred to a new owner (when the "SuperOwner" is set only the SuperOwner can overwrite the Owner)
+Any smart Asset must be possibly transferred to a new owner (if the "SuperOwner" is set only the SuperOwner can overwrite the Owner)

     transferOwnership(address newOwner) onlySuper returns(bool){}